-Earlier this month the government confirmed that the apprenticeship levy will go ahead, despite calls from some business leaders for a delay.
-From 6th April 2017, all businesses with a wage bill of more than £3 million will be required to pay the apprenticeship levy, charged at a rate of 0.5 per cent of their annual bill.
+From 6th April 2017, all businesses with a wage bill of more than £3 million were required to pay the apprenticeship levy, charged at a rate of 0.5 per cent of their annual bill.
 So what impact does this have on smaller employers who fall under the £3 million bracket?

 Background to the levy